apache/trafficserver/doc/developer-guide/cache-architecture/architecture.en.rst

    Range Request
       Cache valid only if :ts:cv:`proxy.config.http.cache.range.lookup` in
-      :file:`records.config` is non-zero.
+      :file:`records.yaml` is non-zero.
 This does not mean the range request can be cached, only that it might be satisfiable from the cache.
 In addition, :ts:cv:`proxy.config.http.cache.range.write`
       can be set to try to force a write on a range request.
 This